kdeldycke/awesome-billing/README.md

 A marketplace connect supply with demand that lead to a financial transaction.

+* [Pricing of Service in Clouds: Optimal Response and Strategic Interactions](http://www.sigmetrics.org/mama/2013/abstracts2013/UrgaonkarEtAl.pdf) - `How should the consumer modulate its demand to optimize its profits? (...)
+How should the provider and consumer negotiate the spe- cific pricing structure they will employ?` Covers non-linear models, tiered pricing, elastic demand, consumer et provider strategies.
 * How to Kickstart and Scale a Marketplace Business: [Constrain the marketplace](https://www.lennyrachitsky.com/p/how-to-kickstart-and-scale-a-marketplace); Decide which side of the marketplace to concentrate on; Drive initial supply; Drive initial demand.
 A 4-parts series with dozen of interviews of people with direct experience building and scaling marketplaces.
 * [EC2 Spot Price Tracker](https://github.com/grosskur/ec2price)
 * [Vickrey auction](https://en.wikipedia.org/wiki/Vickrey_auction) - Hinted by an [HN comment](https://news.ycombinator.com/item?id=19145391), in which yes, `"Asking people what they’d pay for and how much rarely works." (...) [but] using a Vickrey auction, similar to Google's ad auction mechanism, can elicit a person's maximum willingness-to-pay.`